 Play it Today: Xbox One, Nintendo Switch, PlayStation 4

-Castle Crashers isn’t just one of the best games like Streets of Rage out there, it’s one of the best video games ever made.
+Castle Crashers isn’t just one of the best games out there, it’s one of the best video games ever made.
 Fight me.
 On this hill I will die.

 Castle Crashers takes the Streets of Rage formula and changes it in all the right ways.
 Instead of gloomy music and misery streets (and that random Alien level), Castle Crashers is full of bright colours and a happy-go-lucky attitude.